Family: Ohio deputy shot Black man in the back several times

 Goodson’s mother, Tamala Payne, said her son had gone to the dentist that morning and then returned with sandwiches for himself, his 5-year-old brother and his grandmother.
 He was shot after he unlocked and opened the front door, Payne said.

-Payne said she, like all mothers of Black men, spend their children’s lives dreading a day like Friday.

-“You see these other mothers and your heart breaks,” she said.
-“But you never imagine that it’s going to be you.”

-The state declined a request by Columbus police to review the shooting after Republican Attorney General Dave Yost said the police department waited three days to ask for the state to take the case, after the crime scene had already been dismantled.
-The case was initially given to city police because the sheriff’s office does not oversee investigations of its own deputies in fatal shootings.
+The state declined a request by Columbus police to review the shooting after Republican Attorney General Dave Yost said the police department waited three days to ask for the state to take the case.
+The case was initially given to city police because the sheriff’s office does not oversee such investigations of its own deputies.

+Columbus Police Chief Thomas Quinlan on Thursday promised an independent and unbiased investigation into the truth of what happened.

+“We understand the trust gap borne of centuries of injustice against communities of color in our country, and yes, right here in our hometown,” Quinlan tweeted.

-Advocates, Goodson’s relatives and lawyers for the family have called the fatal shooting another case of a Black man dying at the hand of police and believe the case is riddled with bias.
+Advocates, Goodson’s relatives and lawyers for the family have called the fatal shooting another case of a Black man dying at the hands of police and believe the case is riddled with bias.

 “From the moment of the shooting, Casey was treated as a subject.
 He was treated as a criminal,” said Sarah Gelsomino, one of the lawyers representing the victim’s family.
-“When the critical incident response team came to investigate, they brought with them their bias against Casey and in favor of Meade.”

-Gelsomino said the legal team is happy the office of the U.S. attorney for Ohio, with help from the FBI’s Civil Rights Division, agreed Tuesday to step in but remains wary of how the investigation was handled in the first three “critical days.”

 No video of the shooting has emerged.
 The sheriff’s office does not provide officers with body cameras, and the deputy’s SWAT vehicle did not have a dash-mounted camera.

-“At no time did Deputy Meade mistake a sandwich for a gun,” Mark Collins, the deputy’s lawyer said in an email to The Associated Press.
-“Mr. Goodson pointed his gun at Deputy Meade.
-There has been confirmation that our client gave verbal commands for Mr. Goodson to drop the gun.”

-Collins added the victim’s family deserves a “thorough and transparent” investigation, but asserted there are a number of misstatements circulating about his client.

-Associated Press writer Andrew Welsh-Huggins contributed to this report.
 Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.